Purchasing power

 How do taxes compare between North Carolina and Vermont?

 Cost of living is only part of the picture — state income taxes also affect your take-home pay.
+North Carolina has a flat income tax rate of 3.99% for 2026, the final step in a multi-year phase-down.
+Vermont has a progressive income tax with a top rate of 8.75% on income over $229,500.
 Use the North Carolina vs Vermont paycheck comparison to see how a specific salary compares after federal and state taxes, FICA, and deductions.

 Where does this cost of living data come from?